 Understanding Breast Cancer And The Role Of Mammograms In Breast Cancer Screening

 Renowned cancer researcher Professor Barnett Kramer at the National Cancer Institute’s Division of Cancer Prevention in the US says that behaviourally, breast cancers fall into three broad types:

 Turtles, birds and bears of cancer

 - Turtles, as the name suggests, are those cancerous cells that advance so slowly that they never really metastasise enough to pose any danger to one’s life.
-While you could spot these tumours with a routine mammogram, there is no benefit to early diagnosis as these type of tumours don’t cause harm in the first place.
+While you could spot these tumours with a routine mammogram, there is no benefit to early diagnosis as these types of tumours don’t cause harm in the first place.